a22moamy/mobileapp-programming-screens/README.md

 # Rapport

-The app got its second activity by adding another <activity>-element into the AndroidManifest file.
+The app got its second activity by adding another <activity> element into the AndroidManifest file.
 This element contains attributes regarding its name (.SecondActivity) and its parent element (.MainActivity).
-In this app, SecondActivity is only supposed to be reached by interacting with MainActivity, that is why the latter is considered to be a parent.
+In this app, SecondActivity is only supposed to be reached by interacting with MainActivity, that is why the latter is a parent.
 The code for this element can be seen below.

 ```
         <activity android:name=".SecondActivity"